Facebook Pixel Image

 Norway Rats are omnivorous and will eat almost anything they can find.
 Here are some of their dietary habits:

-• Preference: They prefer fresh meat, fish, and cereal grains.
+• Preference: They prefer fresh meat, fish, and carbs like cereal grains.

 • Water: They need access to water to survive, and they can get enough water from their food.